Atlas975/Notes/DistributedSystems/Consensus/RAFT.md

         deliver log[i].msg to the application
     commitLength := leaderCommit
 ```

+- The leader sends `AppendEntries` requests to its followers.
+These entries are committed once the leader has safely replicated them on a majority of servers.
+- Followers append entries to their log based on the leader’s `AppendEntries` requests.
 ## Leader processing log responses
 - Involves updating the state of the log replication process based on responses from followers, ensuring that all nodes in the cluster eventually agree on the log content
 - If this fails the leader decrements the `sentLength[follower]` to retry sending the log entry